DBSCAN

 まとめ

-• DBSCAN (Density-Based Spatial Clustering of Applications with Noise) labels dense regions as clusters and treats sparse regions as noise.
+• DBSCAN (Density-Based Spatial Clustering of Applications with Noise) groups points according to local density so clusters can take any shape while sparse regions become noise.

-• Core point: has at least min_samples neighbours within the eps radius.
+• Core points: at least min_samples neighbours within distance eps.

-• Border point: lies within the neighbourhood of a core point but does not itself have enough neighbours.
+• Border points: lie within the eps-ball of a core point but fail the core criterion themselves.

 from __future__ import annotations